Pewejekubam/pocketnet_probe_nodes/README.md

 To avoid alert fatigue:

-1. Set `MAX_ALERTS` to limit consecutive alerts
+1. Set `MAX_ALERTS` to limit consecutive alerts.
-2. Adjust the cron schedule to run less frequently
+2. Adjust the cron schedule to run less frequently.
-3. Increase `THRESHOLD` to require more consecutive failures
+3. Increase `THRESHOLD` to require more consecutive failures.

 ## Setting Up Log Rotation